 ⚠️ This is not a regular solo or proportional pool.
-Read every section carefully before you point your miner here — the payout model is fundamentally different and rewards are not guaranteed.
+Read Disclaimer carefully before you point your miner here — the payout model is fundamentally different and rewards are not guaranteed.

 Find the best quality share.
-Claim your spot in the best 100.
+Claim your spot in Best 100.

 Split the reward equally.